Sum of public power: Historical context

 The death of the federalist caudillo Facundo Quiroga caused great concern in the Argentine Confederation, and soon the legislature of Buenos Aires elected Rosas as governor.
 A law from August 3, 1821, allowed the legislature to grant those powers.
 Those powers were fully delegated on him, with the sole exceptions of keeping, defending and protecting the Roman Catholic Church, and keeping and defending the cause of the Confederation.
 The term of office of the governor, of three years, was extended to five years.
 The legislature reelected Rosas three times, allowing him three full mandates of 5 years, being overthrown during the fourth.
 Rosas could use the sum of public power during any time period he deemed convenient during his mandate.

 To confirm the legitimacy of his mandate, Rosas requested a vote to approve or reject him.
-Although there was no universal suffrage in Argentina by then, Rosas requested that all the people in Buenos Aires was allowed to vote, regardless of wealth or social conditions.
+Although there was no universal suffrage in Argentina by then, Rosas requested that all the people in Buenos Aires were allowed to vote, regardless of wealth or social conditions.
 This proposal was influenced by Jean-Jacques Rousseau's The Social Contract.
 The only ones who could not vote were the women, the slaves, children under 20 years old (unless emancipated) and foreigners without a stable residence in the country.
 The final result had 9720 votes for Rosas and only 8 against him.

 Nature

 Although Rosas received the sum of public power, he did not become an absolute monarch.
 He still had a limited term of office, and the legislature and other republican institutions were kept.

-It was not a tyranny either, as he did not have the usual traits of a tyranny.
+Rosas's government was not a tyranny, either, as he did not have the usual traits of a tyranny.
 He did not take the power by an illegal way, such as a coup d'état, but by an appointment of the legislature, and no law prevented the legislature from doing what it did.
 He did not become governor against the will of the population, as it was confirmed by a popular vote.
 He did not rule on behalf of a social minority, either.

 His appointment was in line with the ideas of Rousseau, who thought that "If, on the other hand, the peril is of such a kind that the paraphernalia of the laws are an obstacle to their preservation, the method is to nominate a supreme ruler, who shall silence all the laws and suspend for a moment the sovereign authority.
 In such a case, there is no doubt about the general will, and it is clear that the people's first intention is that the State shall not perish".
 This principle influenced as well the concept of the state of emergency, included in the 1853 constitution and in most legal systems around the world.